-It is now 30 years since Sefton Council handed over Victoria Park and the Southport Flower Show to us.
+It is now over 30 years since Sefton Council handed over Victoria Park and the Southport Flower Show to us.
 They were right to stop funding it, we’re all interested in what our Council Tax money is being spent on; and the Show still sometimes results in a financial loss, often due to external factors outside of our control.

 We are also very aware of the need to appeal to a 21st century audience and to remain commercially viable.

 We provide a feel-good family and friends day out.
 In addition to the vision and scent of exquisite and colourful floral displays, we offer varied alternative entertainment, food and drink, shopping and live music.
-Last year we introduced an interactive marquee where gardens could be built on Minecraft and hosted by You Tube Minecraft experts which proved hugely popular.

 The Food Festival showcases over thirty national and regional producers whilst the Cookery Theatre encompasses some of the best local chefs, supported by a variety of celebrity chefs.

 We believe we are as good as any other UK flower show and even better with our good quality sea air to breathe.
-Our theme for 2017 is the Curious Garden.
-We hope you are curious enough to check us out.